How to automatically free up space in Windows 10, with Storage Sense

 Inside the Settings app, click or tap to open the System category.

 On the left side of the window, select Storage.

 On the right side, scroll down until you reach the section called Storage sense.

-How to configure the way Storage Sense works on your Windows 10 PC
+How to configure the way Storage Sense frees up space

-Although it’s not a major feature that will wow users, the fact that Windows 10 now includes an option to clean the disk and recover free space automatically is an improvement in terms of usability.
-We like this new feature, and we believe it’s going to prove useful, especially for users with limited free space on their devices.
-Considering the rise in prices for solid state drives this year, this little feature is a welcome addition.
-Try the new Storage sense and let us know what you think in the comments below.
+The fact that now Windows 10 includes an option to clean your disks and recover free space automatically is a usability improvement over older versions of Windows 10.
+We like this feature, and we believe it is going to prove useful, especially for users with limited free space on their devices.
+Considering the high prices of solid state drives, this feature is a welcome addition.
+Try the Storage sense and let us know what you think about this feature in the comments below.